vavramusser/vavramusser.github.io/_pages/intro-to-r-spatial.md

 author_profile: true
 redirect_from:
   - "/intro-to-r-spatial.html"

+Welcome to Introduction to R for Spatial Data at the 2021 UCGIS Symposium!

 ---

-<Welcome to Introduction to R for Spatial Data at the 2021 UCGIS Symposium!

 This workshop will be held virtually on June 11 from 6:00 to 8:00 EST as part of the [2021 UCGIS Symposium](https://www.ucgis.org/symposium-2021).
 Registration for the 2021 UCGIS Symposium is not yet live.